akbog/concurrency-threading/README.md

     threading-single-v2.py -> A third attempt at tackling Part 1 with a better understanding of conditions in threads to implement a queueing system

     threading-queue.py -> A second attempt at tackling Part 2 with a better understanding of Queues (which implement thread locking etc.)

+    threading-queue-v2.py -> A third attempt at tackling Part 2 with using the single-v2 thread read/write logic & adding a dict to allow for multi-round writes to the queue

 Looking Back At the initial attempt:
 1. When first approaching the problem, I assumed the Sender and Receiver would have greater interaction (e.g. Sender Sends using its extended Send Method, and Reader Reads etc.)